bgraham89/uoeo-eportfolio/assets/artefacts/oop/notebooks/README.md

 Files included:

-* **dfsm.ipynb** - An implementation of a deterministic finite state machine, to provide a dice rolling simulation.
+* **dfsm.ipynb** - An implementation of a deterministic finite state machine, to demonstrate application software for simulation modelling.